Pakistan: Unusually dry winter threatens food supply – DW – 02/01/2024

 "It's a worrisome situation as we depend on agriculture to feed ourselves as well as to make a living."

-This year, Nasrullah expects only around a quarter of her usual wheat harvest from her 1-acre (4,800 sq. meter) plot of land.
+This year, Nasrullah expects only around a quarter of her usual wheat harvest from her 1-acre (4,840 square yards, 4,047 square meters) plot of land.

 "We've installed a groundwater pump, but the water table is so depleted that there is too little to irrigate our entire land," she said.